ZachNBro/Personal_Projects/README.md

 The Crime Statistics program extracts various crime data stored in an Excel file and displays it to the user.

+The Data Analysis folder contains ongoing projects using Python to analyze and create predictive models with data.

 The Drawing Shapes program allows the user to draw various types of shapes on a GUI.

 The Property Management Database  allows the user to view and modify stored propeties within a database using a GUI.